 - Learn the best tools technical writers use

-Below is the list of course benefits of our Technical Writing objectives
+Below is the list of course objectives of our Technical Writing course

 - Develop an understanding of what technical writing is